2 Peter Bible Study Questions

 Introduction to 2 Peter Bible Study Questions

 A brother recently wrote asking about his seeming inability to conquer the tendency to find intimate relationships with women other than his wife.
-As I read through 2 Peter, I sensed the Lord was showing me the great relevancy of 2 Peter to this issue.
+As I read through 2 Peter, I sensed the Lord was showing me the high degree of relevance of 2 Peter to this issue.

 Ideally, it would be good to isolate yourself from the phone for at least a thirty minute period for each of the five studies.
 Start the first few sessions by reading the three chapters of 2 Peter once or twice rather quickly.
 Star any verses that seem to speak strongly to you as you read.
 You can come back to them after your study is over.
 Below is more information on the style of questions.